coolsamson7/dorm/README.md

 ## What's the problem anyway...

-Before we describe the solution, let's figure out wht the problem is....
+Before we describe the solution, let's figure out what the problem is....

-Typical applications use the normal ORMs that persist entities on table structures that are known at compile time and relie on existing tables.
+Typical applications use the normal ORMs that persist entities on table structures that are known at compile time and relie on predefined tables.
 While this is fine for most cases, there are some situations, where we need to configure entities dynamically.
 Think of a custom workflow definition ( e.g. with Camunda ) that wants to persist some complex internal state, which is not known upfront.

 Exactly this problem is solved by the current implementation.

+## Sample
 Let's look a simple example first:

 Assuming we have an injected `ObjectManager` which is responsible for transaction and object lifecycle management, we are able to